kexiZeroing/kexiZeroing.github.io/src/blog/get-started-with-langchain.md

   const executor = await initializeAgentExecutor(
     tools,
     model,
-    "zero-shot-react-description"
+    "zero-shot-react-description",
   );
   console.log("Loaded agent.");

-  const input = `What are the total number of countries in Africa raised to the power of 3?`;
+  const input =
+    `What are the total number of countries in Africa raised to the power of 3?`;

   console.log(`Executing with input "${input}"...`);